jkaflik/ublox_f9p/README.md

 - **:wrench: node diagnostic:** Update node diagnostic with more information about node state
 - **:wrench: publish raw data:** Publish raw data from the GPS
-- **:wrench: port IMU support:** Receives ESF-MEAS messages and builds sensor_msgs/Imu messages
+- **:wrench: port IMU fusion:** The driver is able to send IMU feedback to the F9R for the internal sensor fusion to work.
-- **:wrench: port odometry feedback:** The driver is able to send odometry feedback to the F9R for the internal sensor fusion to work.
+- **:wrench: port odometry fusion:** The driver is able to send odometry feedback to the F9R for the internal sensor fusion to work.

 ## Parameters

 - **/port (string):** The serial port to use, defaults to /dev/ttyACM0
-- **/baudrate (int):** The baudrate to use, defaults to 115200
+- **/baudrate (int):** The baudrate to use, defaults to 921600

 ## Subscribed Topics: